mcveanlab/treeseq-inference/README.md

 are kept in the ``tools`` directory and can be downloaded and built using

 ```
-# Download and compile other ARG inference tools for testing
+# Download and compile other simulation and inference tools for testing
 $ make -C tools
 ```